Dajamante/avr-car/article.md

 #### main.rs

 This is a Rust nightly, no-std Rust project, which means it will not use the standard library.
 You need to indicate to your program the entry point.`#[arduino_uno::entry]`.
-The standard library is not available on embedded platforms at all.
+The standard library is not available on embedded platforms at all because it require because it requires an operating system.

 Then with avr-hal, you will access to all peripherals of your MCU: